 A Mighty Fortress

-The only theme to successfully satisfy all of Elgar’s conditions is Ein feste Burg (A Mighty Fortress) by Martin Luther.
-That well-known hymn successfully plays one complete cycle "through and over" the full seventeen measures of the Enigma Theme, establishing an uncanny horizontal fit.
-A precise vertical alignment between the two melodies illustrates Elgar's unique treatment of Ein feste Burg in an augmented form as a retrograde counterpoint.
-This unconventional method accounts for the profound difficulty in detecting a contrapuntal fit because one typically plays the beginning of a prospective melody over the beginning of the Enigma Theme.
-Such a predictable approach produces a mismatch, throwing off researchers even when the right melody is tested.
+The only theme to successfully satisfy Elgar’s six specific conditions is Ein feste Burg (A Mighty Fortress) by Martin Luther.
+A precise vertical and horizontal alignment between the two melodies is realized by Elgar's sophisticated treatment of Ein feste Burg as a retrograde counterpoint in an augmented form.
+Such an unconventional approach accounts for the profound difficulty in detecting a contrapuntal alignment because researchers invariably pair the beginning of a prospective melody with the beginning of the Enigma Theme.
+Such a predictable approach produces a mismatch even when the correct melody is considered.

 The case for Ein feste Burg as the covert Principal Theme to the Enigma Variations is extensive and persuasive.
 Confirmation that Ein feste Burg is the hidden theme is given by a diverse range of music ciphers in the Enigma Theme and Variation XIII.
 Within the Enigma Theme is concealed a music box cipher, Elgar’s "dark saying" linked to the Enigma mentioned in the original 1899 program note.
-Incredibly, Elgar did not take his secret to the grave, but rather enciphered the answer in the orchestral score.
+Incredibly, Elgar did not take his secret to the grave, but rather enciphered the answer within the orchestral score to ensure its survival and organic connection to the work.
 When discovered, the decrypted answer would remain unguessed just as Elgar predicted.
-He even went so far as to encode the initials for the hidden melody in the Enigma Theme which modulates between the minor and major modes of G. The accidentals for those two keys are E-flat, F-sharp, B-flat.
-It is remarkable the initials for Ein feste Burg are E.F.B.
+He even went so far as to encode the initials for the hidden melody in the Enigma Theme which modulates between the minor and major modes of G. It is truly remarkable the accidentals for those two keys (E-flat, F sharp, B flat) are the initials for Ein feste Burg.